Decalf: A Directed, Effectful Cost-Aware Logical Framework: Conclusion

 \section{Conclusion}

 In this work, we presented \decalf{}, an inequational extension of \calf{}~\citep{niu-sterling-grodin-harper:2022} that supports precise and approximate bounds on the cost and effect structure of programs.
-Throughout the development, our guiding principle has been that a \emph{cost bound for an effectful program should be another effectful program.}
+Ab initio, the theory of \decalf{} has been forged and guided by the pragmatic struggles encountered in cost analysis and program verification.
+Throughout the development, our guiding principle has been that a \emph{cost bound for an effectful program should be another effectful program}.

 In \cref{sec:examples}, we demonstrated this methodology through a variety of case studies.
 For pure, first-order algorithms, we were able to provide simple proofs of combined cost and correctness.
 Such proofs in \decalf{} are more streamlined than their \calf{} counterparts and can be carried out without reference to any separable notion of recurrence.
-Instead, the code itself serves the role of the recurrence, which we then solve for a closed form, either exactly using equality or loosely using inequality.
-Then, using the extensional modality, we were able to extract extensional equalities from both equality and inequality program bounds.
-For example, from the cost and correctness proofs of various sorting algorithms, we may determine immediately that all the given sorting algorithms are extensionally equal.
+Instead, the code itself serves the role of the recurrence, which we then solve for a closed form.
+Then, using the behavioral modality, we were able to extract behavioral equalities from inequality-based program bounds.
 This approach scaled naturally to support more complex classes of programs, including higher-order programs with non-cost effects.

-In \cref{sec:semantics}, we justified this style of reasoning using the notion of a \emph{synthetic partially discrete preorder theory}, a novel formulation of an \emph{intrinsic} theory of preorders that smoothly integrates with the existing intension-extension phase distinction of \calf{}.
+In \cref{sec:semantics}, we justified this style of reasoning using the notion of a \emph{synthetic preorder theory}, a novel formulation of an \emph{intrinsic} theory of preorders that smoothly integrates with the existing cost--behavior phase distinction of \calf{}.
 To obtain a model of this new theory, we draw inspiration from both work in directed type theory and synthetic domain theory and characterize the synthetic preorders using simple orthogonality conditions, which furnish a well-behaved subuniverse that supports the structures for workaday program verification.

-Ab initio, the theory of \decalf{} has been forged and guided by the pragmatic struggles encountered in cost analysis and program verification.
-Building on the work of \citet{niu-sterling-grodin-harper:2022:agda}, the definition of \decalf{} and the examples presented have been partially mechanized in the Agda proof assistant~\citep{norell:2009}, and we are working on improving the development of the existing case studies in \calf{} by adapting them to the \decalf{} setting.